 How can TMCs expand revenue reliance beyond air?

 Here are two key areas where to every TMC should focus on to get the most from hotel content.

 The solution for improving hotel attachment and driving down leakage means pulling many strings together – providing access to full content and descriptions so that travelers understand the value of what they’re booking and trust that their management program is offering the best rates.

 Optimizing the shopping experience

-At the same time, it needs to account for ability to deliver this content to the traveler at the time and through the channel of choice – Where it should not take the agent an unrealistic amount of time to find, suggest and describe the right hotel to the customer and to not have to spend even more time scouring the internet an third party/supplier sites to find the best price.
+At the same time, it needs to account for ability to deliver this content to the traveler at the right time and through their channel of choice.
+It should not take the agent an unrealistic amount of time to find, suggest and describe the right hotel to the customer and to not have to spend even more time scouring the internet and third party/supplier sites to find the best price.

 From a self-service perspective, this is exactly what is needed even through the CBT – where the traveler should be able to compare hotel properties and descriptions and find exclusive rates, in policy that they would not be able to get anywhere else.